volatilflerovium/3D-Puzzles/README.md

 # Disclaimer

-There was NOT intention at all of producing killer graphics, why? because [SFML does not support 3D](https://www.sfml-dev.org/faq.php#grl-3d)
+There was NOT intention at all of producing killer graphics, after all [SFML does not support 3D](https://www.sfml-dev.org/faq.php#grl-3d)

 # License